rsnpj/notes-site/notes/Year_3/Recommender_Systems/Content-Based_Filtering.md

     - Tokenization, stopwords removal, stemming, lemmatization
 2. Compute selection metric
 3. Sort metric values
-    - Pick rich informative features
+    - Pick rich informative features - features with high values
 4. Combine all feature vectors
     - Remove duplicate terms
     - Generate new feature vector space
-        - All documents represented by vectors of equal length
+        - All documents represented by vectors of equal length for the matching process to be successful

 ## Feature selection metrics